Frank Green: Collections

 Green was a significant collector although he bought to furnish his houses, rather than for investment.
 He did not, for example, collect contemporary works.
 He was also happy to lend or donate items to museums, for example, around 400 items to Wakefield Museum and around 50 items to the Victoria and Albert Museum, London.
 He embraced what he called "folk art" including textiles, embroidery, craft work, rather than paintings and his art collection in Treasurer's House is not of huge overall merit.
 Nevertheless, his collection contains a number of significant pieces and items of interest.

 In 1928 Green purchased land in Somerset near Exmoor and decided to move south for his health.
-He gave Treasurer's House, other York properties and his collection to the National Trust in 1930, thus providing the Trust with its first fully furnished property.
+He gave Treasurer's House, other York properties and his collection to the National Trust in 1930, providing the Trust with its first fully furnished property.